RoaLogic/RV12/DATASHEET.md

 The L bit indicates that the PMP entry is locked, i.e., writes to the configuration register and associated address registers are ignored.
 Locked PMP entries may only be unlocked with a system reset.
 If PMP entry *i* is locked, writes to `pmp`*i*`cfg` and `pmpaddr`*i* are ignored.
 Additionally, if `pmp`*i*`cfg`.A is set to TOR, writes to <span>pmpaddr</span>*i*-1 are ignored.

 In addition to locking the PMP entry, the L bit indicates whether the R/W/X permissions are enforced on M-mode accesses.
 When the L bit is set, these permissions are enforced for all privilege modes.
 When the L bit is clear, any M-mode access matching the PMP entry will succeed; the R/W/X permissions apply only to S and U modes.

+#### Cacheability

+The C bit indicates if the memory area is cacheable or not.
+When the C bit is set the corresponding memory area is cacheable.

 #### Priority and Matching Logic